By Roy Burner - Minister of the Gospel

 Anyone who has given their heart and life over to a loving Savior (the Lord Jesus Christ) has had at least one light of glory come into their life!

 On the day of my salvation (1978) I felt as if I felt a wonderful heavenly presence that I had never experienced prior to that day!
-Most Christians can attest to their Day of Salvation; of being gloriously cleansed, and sanctified with the newness of Christ coming into their lives (Romans 6:4).
+Most Christians can attest to their Day of Salvation; of being gloriously cleansed, and sanctified with the newness of Christ coming into their life (Romans 6:4).

 A light of glory moment was given to Saul of Tarsus who later became known as the apostle Paul.
 Scripture records that Saul in breathing out threatening and slaughter against the disciples of the Jesus went to the high priest desiring of him letters to Damascus; that if he found any, whether men or women, he might bring them bound to Jerusalem (Acts 9:1-2).

 Saul was not content with driving them from their native place (Jerusalem), persecuting them, but wanted to extend his reach to rid and destroy the followers of Jesus who called themselves Christians.
 Saul's havoc was against the church, not wicked men, murderers, thieves, or other evildoers, but against the harmless and innocent followers of Jesus.